 Sister mineral springs Jackson Wellsprings, outside Ashland, OR, faced same issue.
-They resolved it by making hours from evening on clothing-optional and adults only.
-This works well for them, since they're open til midnight to serve much larger nearby population.
+They resolved it by making hours from evening on clothing-optional and adults only, and one evening a week women only.
+This works well for them since they're open til midnight to serve much larger nearby population.

 Had current owners grasped merit in establishing more inclusive and enlightened policy rather than trying to make place over to lah-de-dah, upscale hideaway for own new-age-y shtick, pricing out and lifestyling out most fans, Stewart's might've finally integrated and fine-tuned its

 policy and at last joined sister springs, making mindful-nudity option relative non-issue.

 As it turned out, it has taken fans boycotting en mass, spreading word how owners either willfully or ignorantly destroyed decades-old progressive culture long serving general public with their misguided intent to make place over to suit own private-minded schemes and buttoned-down, conventional to new-age-tinged lifestyles.
 Owners will either have miraculous change of heart or more likely, if having been dependent on patrons who now stay away, ultimately give up and put place back on market.

 And even if they DO manage to build up some solid new customer base, they in time will be made keenly aware of Mount Everest of bad karma they created, and to redeem themselves chalk it up to experience and let go of place and seek out more appropriate stewards...thus assuring ultimate positive place in realm's legacy.

 If every true fan of place visualizes some progressive-minded steward liberating Mineral Springs, place becoming at long last a nonprofit healing and rejuvenating retreat for progressive-minded, nature-loving peoples everywhere...